UAS Activities at NC State

 The Vice Chancellor for Research and Innovation and the Vice Chancellor for Information Technology have joint oversight of all operations of UAS for university activities.

 NC State Departments and Units must obtain UAS insurance for its UAS that would cover the Department or Unit’s proposed activity.
 Departments and Units should contact NC State’s Insurance and Risk Management Office in order to obtain this insurance.

-The UAS Advisory Group consists of representatives from the College of Engineering, College of Agriculture and Life Sciences, University Police, Institute for Transportation Research and Education, and the Director of Insurance and Risk Management.
+The UAS Advisory Group consists of representatives from the College of Engineering, College of Agriculture and Life Sciences, University Police, Institute for Transportation Research and Education, University Communications, Division of Academic & Student Affairs and the Director of Insurance and Risk Management.
 The group’s role is to advise the Vice Chancellors on university UAS activities.
-The Advisory Group is responsible for reviewing and recommending rules, procedures and standards for UAS operation.
+The Advisory Group is responsible for reviewing and recommending rules, procedures and standards for UAS operations.

 Insurance and Risk site for notification:

 For questions or help

 Justine Hollingshead, Chief of Staff and Assistant Vice Chancellor DASA